tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 In this activity, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting financial services and what tools they will use to create a robo-advisor.

-Welcome students back and explain that today we will learn about conversational user interfaces, one of the coolest applications of natural language processing.
-Explain to students that they will create a robo-advisor with conversational capabilities by the end of the day.
+Welcome students to day 3 and explain that today we will learn about conversational user interfaces, one of the coolest applications of natural language processing.
+Explain to students that they will create a robo advisor with conversational capabilities by the end of the day.

-Open the lesson slides and move to the _Conversational User Interfaces (CUIs) and Robo Advisors_ section, highlighting the following:
+Open the lesson slides and move to the "Conversational User Interfaces (CUIs) and Robo Advisors_ section, highlighting the following:

 * In the early years of computing history, people used to communicate with computers using text interfaces and some non-human-friendly commands.